phammings/clothing-store/README.md

 ## About The Project

 The project focuses on creating a full stack ecommerce application that showcases a clothing store.
 The backend is built with Spring Boot Java, interfacing with a PostgreSQL database, and using GraphQL for queries.
 The frontend is developed with React, providing a dynamic and responsive user interface.
 The application includes full user authentication with login and registration features, as well as captcha verification to enhance security.
+It also features admin controls to manage items, orders and users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>